TamaraGrossmann/TVspecNET/README.md

 You can find the pretrained model for TVspecNET (trained on a subset of MS COCO [[1]](#1) according to the default settings of the training code provided) in [/models/TVspecNET](https://github.com/TamaraGrossmann/TVspecNET/tree/main/models/TVspecNET/).

+The images for this pre-trained model have been loaded in a range of [0,255] and standardised by subtracting the mean (115.4217) and dividing by the standard deviation (66.917) of the training dataset.
+When using this model, make sure to have done this pre-processing step with your own data as it is currently not included in the evaluation code.

 ## Results

 Our model achieves the following performance on a subset of MS COCO [[1]](#1):